illumio-shield/illumio-splunk-ta/TA-Illumio/tests/README.md

 Notes:

-- If either environment variable is missing, the integration test is skipped.
+- `KV_STORE_REPLICATION_PROXY` is only required for the proxy-path helper test.
+The direct helper test runs without it.
 - Keep the target URL as a simple HTTPS endpoint that returns HTTP 200.
 - These tests do not require Splunk or KV-store fixtures because they exercise the helper directly.